 Returnees: F Kyle Wiltjer, C Przemek Karnowski, F Domantas Sabonis, G Kyle Dranginis, G Eric McClellan

-Outlook: Replacing Pangos at point guard will be no small issue.
+Outlook: Wiltjer could have left to begin a pro career somewhere, but his return means he’ll be a potential national player of the year candidate.
+Replacing Pangos at point guard will be no small issue.
 Otherwise, this is a team built for another run.
 The replacements include a handful of players who saw few if any minutes last season — McClellan (who was dismissed from Vanderbilt before landing at Gonzaga), Josh Perkins (who missed all but five games with a broken jaw) or redshirt Bryan Alberts.

 Losses: G Jerian Grant, G Pat Connaughton

 Returnees: F Zach Auguste, G Demetrius Jackson, G Steve Vasturia, F Bonzie Colson